pikepdf/pikepdf/docs/topics/structure.md

 problem descriptions, empty when everything it checks agrees.
 Passing `check_content=False` skips content-stream parsing, which is the expensive part.

+Problems that differ only in their marked-content identifier are reported once per container, with the remaining identifiers named after the message.
+One systemic defect -- a file whose artifact stubs are all unreachable, say -- reads as one line per page rather than dozens, so it cannot bury the rest of the report.
+Treat each entry as one defect rather than assuming one entry per identifier.

 Validation follows page `Do` execution paths that are visible in the document, so it can reject positively observed structural nesting and repeated execution of a Form that uses internal MCIDs.
 It does not assume that a stream is unused